invenia/blog/_posts/JuliaLangFeatures.md

 This post will describe how several interesting features are implemented:

- - ✅ Unit synatic sugar (`2kg`)
+ - ✅ Unit synatic sugar (`2kg`),
- - ✅ Traits
+ - ✅ Traits,
- - ❌ pseudo-OO objects with public/private methods
+ - ❌ Pseudo-OO objects with public/private methods,
- - ❌ Dynamic Source Tranformation / Custom Compiler Passes (Cassette)
+ - ❌ Dynamic Source Tranformation / Custom Compiler Passes (Cassette).

 Some of these you should do (✅) when appropriate,
 others are rarely approriate (❌) but are interesting to understand how things work.